SM Supermalls: Locations

-Currently, there are 89 shopping malls in the Philippines managed by SM Supermalls, including the latest addition, SM City La Union, which opened on October 17, 2025.
-It also has nine malls in China, including the most recent mall, SM City Xiamen Haicang, which opened on October 24, 2025.
-SM North EDSA in Quezon City, SM Mall of Asia in Pasay, SM Megamall in Mandaluyong, and SM Seaside City in Cebu City are among the largest in the Philippines. and also among the largest shopping malls in the world.
+Currently, there are 90 shopping malls in the Philippines managed by SM Supermalls, including the latest addition, SM City Zamboanga, which opened on March 20, 2026.
+It also has nine malls in China, including the most recent mall, SM City Haicang, which opened on October 24, 2025.
+Some of its malls are among the largest in the Philippines and also among the largest in the world.